 Great Havana Hurricane

-Before 1846, there are no records of Cuba ever being hit by a Category 5 hurricane – one with sustained winds greater than 156 mph.
+Before 1846, no records existed showing Cuba ever hit by a Category 5 hurricane – one with sustained winds greater than 156 mph.
 On October 10, the first one struck.
-Wind speeds reached 175 mph.
-Seas were whipped 30 feet high, sinking 85 merchant ships.
+Wind speeds reached 175 mph, whipping the seas 30 feet high and sinking 85 merchant ships.
 The storm leveled nearly every building in Havana, leaving the city in ruins.

 The Great Havana Hurricane then moved north, dropping heavy rains on the Florida Keys.
 People sought safety in two lighthouses, but drowned when the structures collapsed.
-Hundreds of homes and businesses were wiped out, and the flooding washed bodies out of a cemetery and into tree canopies.
+The storm wiped out hundreds of homes and businesses, and the flooding washed bodies out of a cemetery and into tree canopies.

 The storm began to weaken and swung north, tearing through Georgia, the Carolinas, Virginia and New York.

-By the time it reached New England it was only an extratropical storm.
+By the time it reached New England it had weakened to an extratropical storm.
 But it did plenty of damage anyway.

 The hurricane was considered the worst since the October Gale of 1841, which took 81 lives and wiped out the working-age male population of Truro, Mass.